 Ordinary people in Babylon lived in simple huts made from sun dried mud bricks.
 However if the owner was wealthy they might have an upper story.

 The rich lived in palaces with central courtyards.
 Walls were decorated with painted murals.
 There were even bathrooms with pipes for drainage.

 The main crops in Babylon were cereals such as barley.
 Pulses such as beans, lentils and chickpeas were also important.
 So were dates.
 The Babylonians also ate cucumbers and lettuces.

 They kept goats, sheep and cows for milk and cheese and leather as well as for their meat.
 The Babylonians also fished and caught locusts.
 However as in all pre-industrial societies meat was expensive and the poor rarely ate it.
 Ordinary people in Babylon drank beer but the rich drank wine.

 Although Babylon and the surrounding area was agriculturally rich it lacked minerals such as copper, tin, timber and precious stones.
 They were imported and grain and textiles were exported.

 The Babylonians were polytheists.
-(They worshipped many gods and goddesses).
+(They worshiped many gods and goddesses).
 They also believed that famine, disease and suffering were caused by demons.
 People carried amulets to protect themselves from evil spirits.